SLOW DESIGN & CULTURE IMMERSIONS

 HOW IT WORKS

-Designers, advertising and marketing executives, sales teams, tech innovators, entrepreneurs, angel investors, and creative souls who wish to contribute to the change in the world of fashion, decor, furniture, architecture, permaculture, sustainable tourism, advertising, investing, hospitality, and business overall are welcome.
+These immersions are intended for designers, advertising and marketing executives, sales teams, tech innovators, entrepreneurs, angel investors, CEO’s, founders, and creative souls who wish to gain a first hand experience of sustainable living and enterprise.

 What does conscious, slow design and culture mean?